home-assistant/home-assistant.io/source/_integrations/imap.markdown

 <div class='note warning'>

-Increasing the default maximum message size (2048) could have a negative impact on performance as event data is also logged by the `recorder`.
-If the total event data size is exceeds the maximum event size (32168) the event will be skipped.
+Increasing the default maximum message size (2048 bytes) could have a negative impact on performance as event data is also logged by the `recorder`.
+If the total event data size exceeds the maximum event size (32168 bytes), the event will be skipped.

 </div>